|February 11, 2019|

-Note: These Resistance 101 trainings will be replicas of the Allyship trainings we offered last year.
-If you attended last year’s training with us, we invite you to join us for our deeper dive into the issues at our Resistance 201 training on Tuesday, February 13th (see below).
+Note: These Resistance 101 trainings are replicas of the Allyship trainings we offered the last two years.
+If you attended a previous 101 training with us, we invite you to join us for our deeper dive into the issues at our Resistance 201 training on Tuesday, February 12th (see below).

-Attendance at Resistance 101 (either last year’s or this year’s) is a prerequisite for this training.
+Attendance at Resistance 101 (either from previous years or this year’s) is a prerequisite for this training.

 In our Resistance 201 training, we will take a deeper dive into the issues raised in our 101 training.
 We will ground our resistance and allyship in our campus, local, and national climates and context; learn more about the structural systems of power that are at work today and how they manifest in our everyday lives; and work to understand on deep and personal levels the ways in which white supremacy, misogyny, xenophobia, anti-Semitism, Islamophobia, homophobia, transphobia, and other systems of oppression affect those who are targeted, as well as all of us.

-This training builds off of the themes, topics, and work done in our Resistance 101 training – prior attendance at a Resistance 101 training, either last year or this year, is required to attend Resistance 201.
+This training builds off of the themes, topics, and work done in our Resistance 101 training – prior attendance at a Resistance 101 training, either from previous years or this year, is required to attend Resistance 201.

-Hosted and sponsored by the Center for the Study of Women in Society and the Office of the Provost & Academic Affairs.
+Hosted and sponsored by the Center for the Study of Women in Society and the Office of the Provost.